devshahid/testmait-automation/README.md

-This is readme file for ZeroQE AI based test automation tool
+This is readme file for test automation tool